 - Direct sales;

-Due to the relatively short history of the health care product industry, consumers have limited brand awareness, and the choice of channels for health care product companies has become the core of corporate competition.
+Due to the relatively short history of the healthcare product industry, consumers have limited brand awareness, and the choice of channels for healthcare companies has become the core of corporate competition.

-E-commerce can help brands to reach more targets and not only
+E-commerce can help brands to reach more targets and increase brand awareness

 Selling online via Chinese e-commerce platforms or cross-border channels like Tmall Global can help brands to reach more targets.
 In addition, for overseas brands who don’t have a presence in China, selling through cross-border e-commerce can not only save time and money but also have a test on the market as a first entry into the unknown market.

-There is a new trend that more and more young people start to pay attention to nutraceutical in China, and not long ago, it was the middle-aged or even elderly people’s preference.
-However, no matter it concerns younger people or elerder people, social media plays a key role in nutraceutical brands’s success.
+There is a new trend that more and more young people starting to pay attention to nutraceuticals in Mainland China, and not long ago, it was the middle-aged or even elderly people’s preference.
+However, no matter whether it concerns younger people or older people, social media plays a key role in nutraceutical brands’ success.

-For instance, By-Health has created “By-Health Nutrition Academy” official account on WeChat-the Chinese largest social media, and invited more than 200 national nutritionists and more than 100 authoritative experts in medicine and nutrition to share knowledge and reply followers’ questions about nutrition and health.
-This has increased the brand awareness and promoted its reliability among Chinese targets.
+For instance, By-Health has created the “By-Health Nutrition Academy” official account on WeChat-the Chinese largest social media and invited more than 200 national nutritionists and more than 100 authoritative experts in medicine and nutrition to share knowledge and reply to followers’ questions about nutrition and health.
+This has increased brand awareness and promoted its reliability among Chinese targets.

-By-Health is presented on everywhere on Chinese social media, trying to get as much attention in the Chinese nutraceutical market with giant potential.
+By-Health is present everywhere on Chinese social media, trying to get as much attention in the Chinese nutraceutical market with giant potential.

-Nutraceutical brands should stay relevant with China’s digital transformation
+Nutraceutical brands should stay relevant in China’s digital transformation

 On the one hand, the demand for nutraceutical products is growing rapidly in China, and on the other hand, the industry is also changing rapidly: consumers are becoming more mature and changing their consumption habits.
 Traditional distribution channels are changing as well.